Large-Format Printing at the DDS

 If you are an administrator looking to set up an IDR for payment for your department:

-- To cover the costs of printing, you can send an Interdepartmental Requisition (IDR) to us via email at email@example.com.
-For the IDR we'll need an address, account number, and authorizing signature; after all print appointments have been made or the semester has passed, we'll sign the IDR and sent it to TSS for processing, CCing the requesting department's contact for their records.
+- To cover the costs of printing, you can send an Interdepartmental Requisition (IDR) to us via email at firstname.lastname@example.org.
+For the IDR we'll need an address, account number, and authorizing signature; after all print appointments have been made or the semester has passed, we'll sign the IDR and send it to TSS for processing, CCing the requesting department's contact for their records.

 - The same IDR can be used for multiple appointments, e.g. multiple students in a course or conference attendees, and can even be left active with us for the whole semester.
 While not required, you can include a list of people whose prints will be paid for with the IDR, or specify how much time we should leave the IDR open for before submitting it to TSS.